bobbingwide/bbboing/README.md

 ## Changelog
+# 1.8.5
+* Changed: Support PHP 8.1 and PHP 8.2,https://github.com/bobbingwide/bbboing/issues/5
+* Tested: With WordPress 6.4.1 and WordPress Multisite
+* Tested: With PHP 8.1 and PHP 8.2
+* Tested: With PHPUnit 9.6

 # 1.8.4
 * Changed: Update tests for PHPUnit 8,https://github.com/bobbingwide/bbboing/issues/4
 * Tested: With WordPress 5.3.2 and WordPress Multi Site